nahidabdullatheef/LeetCode-SQL50-sql-learning/README.md

 Welcome to the **SQL50 Learning Project** – a beginner-friendly SQL practice set based on the popular [LeetCode SQL50 problems](https://leetcode.com/problemset/database/).
 This project contains the full set of questions, schema examples, expected outputs, and verified answers, all in one place for easier learning.

-## 📁 Folder Structure
+## 📁 Files

 LeetCodeSQL50/
-├── data/
-│   ├── LCSQL50.txt                  # Full problems and answers
+LCSQL50.txt                  # Full problems and answers.
-│   ├── lcsqlfifty questions.txt     # Questions only
+lcsqlfifty questions.txt     # Questions only.
-│   └── lcsqlfifty answers.txt       # Answers only
+lcsqlfifty answers.txt       # Answers only .
-├── README.md
+README.md                    #readme markdown file.

 ## 🚀 How to Use